oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 Some source environments are missing ```ifupdown``` or ```ifupdown2```.
 The installer may deploy helper components and trigger an additional reboot.
 Wait about 20 seconds after boot to confirm no further automatic reboot is pending.

-If the host already has an SLAAC-assigned IPv6 address, you can choose whether to use the largest detected IPv6 subnet range.
-The default Enter option keeps local IPv6 only.
-If you plan to assign independent IPv6 addresses to VMs/containers later, choose ```y```.
+When the host has only an SLAAC-assigned IPv6 `/64`, that prefix is a connected host route and cannot be split into a PVE/IPAM subnet.
+The default IPv6 NAT path uses a host-route-disjoint ULA subnet with NAT66.
+A VM or container can receive an Internet-reachable public `/128` only when the upstream explicitly routes or delegates an additional prefix/address and NDP is available.
+The installation range prompt does not turn an SLAAC `/64` into a public address pool.

 For non-interactive installation, use `export noninteractive=true` before the install command.
 The script will apply default choices for optional prompts.